 - 1. Improve student learning and academic achievement by: §1002.33(3)(b)(1), F.S.
-Broward Advantage Academy will fully participate in all aspects of the FCAT as required by Florida Statute.
+West Broward Academy will fully participate in all aspects of the FCAT as required by Florida Statute.
 The school will also conduct its own data analysis of student learning by other proven assessment tools.
 Data will be used to identify student progress toward the Next Generation Sunshine State Standards to implement individualized strategies to improve outcomes.
-The school will analyze data reports by age groups, grade levels, AYP subgroup, attendance and other aspects of the student population that will enhance the schools' knowledge of student learning styles and individual needs. - a) Broward Advantage Academy will improve student learning and achievement by preassessment and screening to ensure that all students are at their appropriate instructional level in reading; and if not, then by prescribing a specific learning plan to enable the student to reach grade level expectations. - b) Expanding mastery-based learning through use of such methods as Direct Instruction and brain-based learning in all course instruction to meet the Next Generation Sunshine State Standards and incorporating the No Child Left Behind Act to ensure a year's worth of learning; - c) Utilizing the Florida Continuous Improvement Model (FCIM) as a model for focusing on high student achievement, each student's progress will be continuously monitored by such methods as on-going assessments and class analysis charts. - d) Establishing a comprehensive program to recognize and reward students for measurable achievement of academic gains and character development. - 2.
-Increase learning opportunities for all students, with a special emphasis on low performing students and reading: $\S 1002.33(3)(2)(b)$, F.S. - a) Providing Best Practices and intensified reading instruction to meet the needs of low performing students. - b) Developing special programs including mentoring and tutoring. - c) Using the District's Comprehensive Reading Plan, Broward Advantage Academy will develop a team of teachers to support and mentor other teachers emphasizing best practices and to focus on areas of literacy that result in improved student achievement. - 3.
-Create new professional opportunities for teachers, including ownership of the learning program at the school site. $\S 1002.33(3)(b)(3)$, F.S.
+The school will analyze data reports by age groups, grade levels, AYP subgroup, attendance and other aspects of the student population that will enhance the schools' knowledge of student - a) West Broward Academy will improve student learning and achievement by pre-assessment and screening to ensure that all students are at their appropriate instructional level in reading; and if not, then by prescribing a specific learning plan to enable the student to reach grade level expectations. - b) Expanding mastery-based learning through use of such methods as Direct Instruction and brain-based learning in all course instruction to meet the Next Generation Sunshine State Standards and incorporating the No Child Left Behind Act to ensure a year's worth of learning; - c) Utilizing the Florida Continuous Improvement Model (FCIM) as a model for focusing on high student achievement, each student's progress will be continuously monitored by such methods as on-going assessments and class analysis charts. - d) Establishing a comprehensive program to recognize and reward students for measurable achievement of academic gains and character development. - 2.
+Increase learning opportunities for all students, with a special emphasis on low performing students and reading: $\S1002.33(3)(2)(b)$ , F.S. - a) Providing Best Practices and intensified reading instruction to meet the needs of low performing students. - b) Developing special programs including mentoring and tutoring.